 - There can be up to 8 people sharing a safari vehicle, but we really enjoyed meeting other guests

-- When weather closes in, internal flights can get cancelled at short notice but you don't save a massive amount of time by flying here, so we'd recommend driving anyway
+- When the weather closes in, internal flights can get cancelled at short notice but you don't save a massive amount of time by flying here, so we'd recommend driving anyway (transfers can be arranged)

 - Family Safari Drives for children age 2-5 yrs depart at 11am in winter and 10am in summer, and last approximately 2 hrs.
-Each family has its own vehicle (for safety they don't head for lions or elephants).
 Older children can go on the normal 3hr early morning and late-afternoon drives, usually sharing a jeep with another family

 - Bush Orientation: identifying trees for different uses, how to make a toothbrush or find edible trees; how to find direction in the bush; how to make fire and how to find water